 As mentioned, purebred goats will cost you a bit more.
 As such, if you are looking to buy a registered Nubian goat, you should expect to pay around $250 for a kid about a week old.
 Breeding-age does, and male goats go for around $500 to $1,000.

-One of the main reasons it’s a bit costlier to deal with professional breeders is that they only focus on and sell animals that will give you the best goat milk yield from minimal goat feed.
-They only sell healthy goats.
+One of the main reasons it’s a bit costlier to deal with professional breeders is that they only focus on and sell animals that will give you the best goat milk yield from minimal goat feed and they only sell healthy goats.

 If you want a reliable milk goat and aren’t interested in show animals, then an unregistered female goat from a dairy breed such as Nubian goats can go for as little as $100.
 The best way to find such deals is to tour the local farms and talk to different goat owners.
 You might even get a doe in milk for as little as $300.